- £837 per week

 Pilgrims Prospect is a stunning conversion of the original tack room and forge, and has many unique features.
 It has terracotta floors throughout the ground floor and old pine floorboards to the upper galleries.
 Flint walls and exposed beams give character to this delightful cottage, whilst underfloor heating gives a cosy feeling in winter.

-Spacious Sitting/Dining Room with comfortable seating, TV, DVD player, radio/CD player, dining table and chairs and a flame-effect fire set in the old kiln giving a feeling of times gone by
+Spacious Sitting/Dining Room with comfortable seating, smart TV, radio/CD player, dining table and chairs and a flame-effect fire set in the old kiln giving a feeling of times gone by

 Bathroom with bath/shower attachment, washbasin and wc